casper-network/docs-archive/dapp/erc20/logic.md

 ```

 ## Total Supply, Balance and Approval
-We are ready now to define first ERC20 methods.
-Below is the implementation of `balance_of`, `total_supply` and `allowance`.
-These are read-only methods.
+1. We are now ready to define the first among the ERC20 methods including the implementation of `balance_of`, `total_supply` , and `allowance`,  all of which are read-only methods:

 ```rust
 fn balance_of(&mut self, address: &Address) -> Amount {
     self.read_balance(address).unwrap_or_else(Amount::zero)